 Nordic Innovation House

-Nordic Innovation House (NIH) in Palo Alto, since the summer of 2014, is a collaboration between Nordic government organizations with a presence in Silicon Valley.
+Nordic Innovation House (NIH) in Palo Alto, is since the summer of 2014 a collaboration between Nordic governmental organizations with a presence in Silicon Valley.
 This includes Vinnova, Innovation Norway, Team Finland, Innovation Center Denmark and Innovation Center Iceland.

 Aim

-The purpose of NIH is to make it easier for Nordic startups to benefit from the ecosystem in the valley effectively.
-It is valuable in the early stages, when much innovation remains, not just product innovation, but equally in business models, distribution models, revenue models, and so on.
-Of course, it is also valuable in the upscaling phase.
+The purpose of NIH is to make it easier for Nordic startups to effectively benefit from the ecosystem in the valley.
+It is valuable in the early phases, when a lot of innovation remains, not only product innovation, but equally in terms of business models, distribution models, revenue models and so on.
+Of course, it is also valuable in the scale-up phase.
 A further aim is to raise awareness in Silicon Valley about the Nordic region and Nordic high technology and entrepreneurship.

 Physical workplaces and meeting rooms

-In addition to access to networks and mentors, NIH also offers physical workplaces and meeting rooms, which can serve as a base camp for temporary visits to the area, or as a first landing site at the establishment.
+In addition to access to networks and mentors, NIH also offers physical workspaces and meeting rooms, which can serve as a base camp during temporary visits to the area, or as a first landing place when establishing.

 Number of members

-NIH has about 180 Nordic startups as members, and in 2017 had over 5000 visitors.
-Since 2017 there is also Nordic Innovation House in New York.
+NIH has approximately 180 Nordic startups as members, and in 2017 had over 5,000 visitors.
+Since 2017, there is also Nordic Innovation House in New York.

 Read more on the Nordic innovation house website